s5202188/DotsAndBoxes_s5202188/app/README.md

 ## App module
 This is the final Android application module.
 It contains all Android specific code and uses the logic module for the game.
-To get started you will have to create a new activity for the app (preferably with the new activity wizzard).
+To get started you will have to create a new activity for the app (preferably with the new activity wizard).

 **Note** Do not forget to mark an activity as main by adding into the activity tag the following:
 ```xml